Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: IHS-B positive case

 Note that if $\inst = (G,s,t,\clauses,\bundles,k)$ is of arity at most $\maxarity$ and if $Z$ is a feasible solution to $\inst$ of cost at most $k$, then $|Z| \leq k\maxarity^2$, as a bundle cannot contain multiple copies of the same arc.
 Canonical definitions allow us to phrase the input instance to \MinSAT{\isdpositive} as a \textsc{Clause Cut} instance with parameter and arity bounded by $k$ and $\maxarity$.
+The next lemma is a restatement of Lemma~\ref{lem:intro:isd-to-graph} with the current notation.

 \begin{lemma} Given a \MinSAT{\isdpositive} instance $(\F,k)$ one can in polynomial time output an equivalent $2K_2$-free \textsc{Clause Cut} instance of arity at most $\maxarity$ and budget at most $k$. \end{lemma} \begin{proof} First, we delete all constraints of $\F$ that do not have any satisfying assignments and decrease $k$ accordingly.
-If $k$ becomes negative as a result, we return a trivial no-instance.
+If $k$ becomes negative as a result, we return a trivial \no-instance.

 The vertex set $V(G)$ consists of the variable set of $\F$ together with additional vertices $s$ and $t$.
 Intuitively, $s$ will represent the value $1$ and $t$ will represent the value $0$.

 For every constraint $\constraint=R(x_1,\ldots,x_r)$ in $\F$, we proceed as follows; note that $R\in\isdpositive$.
 For every implication $(x_i\rightarrow x_j)$ of $\candef{\constraint}$, we add the corresponding arc $(x_i,x_j)$ to $G$, noting that this will create a separate copy of the arc each time it is applied to a new constraint but only a single arc per constraint.
 For every implication $(1\rightarrow x_i)$ of $\candef{\constraint}$, we add an arc $(s,x_i)$ and for every implication $(x_i\rightarrow 0)$ of $\candef{\constraint}$ we add an arc $(x_i,t)$, again creating separate copies each time but only one arc per constraint.
 For every negative clause of $\candef{\constraint}$, we add the corresponding clause to $\clauses$; that is, whenever there is a clause $\bigvee_{i\in J} (\neg x_i)$ in $\candef{\constraint}$ for some $J\subseteq [r]$, the vertex set $\{x_i:i\in J\}$ is created as a clause in $\clauses.$ Finally, we add to $\bundles$ a bundle consisting of all arcs and clauses created for constraint \constraint.